Pandoa/FirebaseFeatures/docs/disableunusedfeatures.md

 # Disabling Unused Features

+!> Start by getting familiar with the plugin before disabling features.
+The impact of disabling a feature is minimal and is not worth delaying the development of your app if you end up wanting to use it later.

 If you don't use all features of the plugin, you might want to disable the unused ones.
 By default, all features are enabled.